-Let's check how the Distributions widget looks after testing the classifier on the test data.
+Let's check how the Distributions widget looks after testing the

 The first two classes are a complete fail.
 The predictions for ribosomal genes are a bit better, but still with lots of mistakes.
 On the class-randomized training data, our classifier fails miserably.
 Finally, this is just as we would expect.